icecream17/Stuff/writing/walk.md

 People typically move forwards instead of backwards for various reasons like being able to see forwards and your knees bending in a way that more efficiently prefers going forwards.

-Most people including me do not have such intuition about spinning when moving forwards, so without knowing that with constant speed you should move in a circle, the attempted movement will probably be more like a 2D imprint of a helix (DNA shape viewed at a certain angle) where at some points you turn faster and at others you move forward faster.
+Most people, including me, do not have such intuition about spinning when moving forwards.
+Without knowing that with constant speed, you should move in a circle, the attempted movement will probably be more like a 2D imprint of a helix (DNA shape viewed at a certain angle) where at some points you turn faster and at others you move forward faster.

+## Gravity

+It is usually much easier to move down than up, since gravity constantly moves you down for free.
+The more down the direction you are going, the better.

+There are edge cases.
+Elevators usually move at the same speed up and down, this exception generalizes.
+If the slope downwards is so high you risk falling and injuring yourself, the time spent being careful not to fall would slow you down compared to a less severe slope.

+## Earthquake

+In this highly contrived and highly inadvisable scenario, you are walking instead of taking safe shelter during an earthquake.
+This is another instance of friction impeding your intended motion [(joke)](#friction), since tremors of the ground are usually unpredictable and your feet can be pulled out from under you by friction, (or more likely you stumble as the ground shifts and your foot suddenly is slightly not where you expect it) causing you to stumble and/or fall.

+## Speed

+It takes more energy to maintain higher speeds than lower speeds.
+Fast walking is inefficient compared to jogging or running.

+Running or jogging consumes more energy than walking over time since there is more stress on the body, but [for most people there is not much total difference if you move the same amount of distance.](https://www.betterhealth.vic.gov.au/health/healthyliving/walking-for-good-health)

+## Health

+Walking, like any exercise, [greatly positively impacts health in several](https://www.betterhealth.vic.gov.au/health/healthyliving/walking-for-good-health) if not dozens of ways, and good physical health makes walking easier by definition of health.